Cigarette Licensing and Bonding

 Wholesalers, distributors and retailers of cigarette and tobacco products must be licensed by the Utah State Tax Commission in addition to required local licenses.

 The initial state license fee is $30 per location and the renewal fee is $20 per location.
+Retailers are also required to obtain a tobacco retail permit from their local health department, therefore retailers will not be charged the $30 license fee or $20 renewal fee from the tax Commission.
 Licenses are valid for three years.
 If ownership, tax identification number, or location changes, a new license is required.
 The Tax Commission will set all licenses for your account to renew on the same date.

 Application is made on Form TC-69, Utah State Business and Tax Registration.
 The completed application may be mailed to the Tax Commission or you may deliver it to any Tax Commission office.

 Cigarette licenses are not issued immediately.
 Processing time is approximately 7-10 working days when submitting in person and three weeks when submitting by mail.

 Only state approved cigarettes may be sold in Utah.
 See Utah Cigarette Directory for a complete list of approved brands.

 Wholesalers, distributors, and retailers who purchase cigarette and/or tobacco products from unlicensed sources are required to collect and remit cigarette and tobacco taxes on the products purchased.

 In addition to the cigarette license, these wholesalers and distributors are required to post a bond with the state.
 See links to bond forms below.
 The bond requirement is a minimum of $500 each for either stamping cigarettes or distributing tobacco products ($1,000 minimum for both functions).

 Application is made on Form TC-69, Utah State Business and Tax Registration.